soumyajit4419/soumyajit4419/README.md

 - 💬 Ask me about anything, Excepts Maths :sweat_smile:
 - 📫 How to reach me: [@soumyajit4419](https://twitter.com/Soumyajit4419)
 - 😄 Pronouns: He/Him
+- 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:
 - ⚡ Fun fact: I directly jump to the code without even knowing its concepts.